metalpole/gae_gpt/README.md

    - ~~Drop URLs, no RTs~~ (13/05/2019)
    - ~~Situation where too many twitter user handles are being generated in a single response.
 Remove tweets with more than 3 handles (1247 tweets)~~ (14/05/2019)
    - ~~Remove '[VIDEO]', 'Video'~~ (14/05/2019)
+   - Remove tweets from [iPhone](http://varianceexplained.org/r/trump-tweets/).
+Apparently he only writes his more hyperbolic ones from Android.
+They are also more likely to contain just his words, with no links or hashtags.
+Removing tweets from his staff will make the language model more representative of him.
 2) Post-processing on generated text before sending response back to user
    - Make text responses more characteristic of the chief
    - Spelling errors